mattmakai/fullstackpython.com/content/pages/examples/django/django-utils-translation-override.markdown

-title: django.utils.translation override code examples
+title: django.utils.translation override Example Code
 category: page
 slug: django-utils-translation-override-examples
-sortorder: 500011501
+sortorder: 500011506
 toc: False
 sidebartitle: django.utils.translation override
-meta: Python example code for the override function from the django.utils.translation module of the Django project.
+meta: Python example code for the override callable from the django.utils.translation module of the Django project.

-override is a function within the django.utils.translation module of the Django project.
+override is a callable within the django.utils.translation module of the Django project.

 ## Example 1 from django-cms